-I am a Partner in the Court of Protection team, based in the Manchester office.
+I am a Partner in the Court of Protection team and the Regional Managing Partner for Newcastle.
 I'm appointed by the Court of Protection to act as a professional deputy for clients who have lost capacity to manage their financial affairs.

 The majority of my work involves acting as professional deputy for clients who have received multi-million-pound damages awards, either as a result of medical negligence or a serious injury.
 I work closely with both our Personal Injury and Medical Negligence teams managing interim payments until claims are settled.